cncf/clomonitor/docs/dev.md

 ### Linter CLI

-In the section above we saw how the `tracker` is able to lint all repositories registered in the database.
-But sometimes it may be desirable to lint a single repository manually in an isolated way, maybe to quickly test some checks or to integrate with some other processes, like continuous integration or deployment tools.
+In the section above, we saw how the `tracker` is able to lint all repositories registered in the database.
+But sometimes, it may be desirable to lint a single repository manually in an isolated way, maybe to quickly test some checks or to integrate with some other processes, like continuous integration or deployment tools.
 The `linter CLI` tool is designed to help in those scenarios.

 CLOMonitor delegates some of the security checks to [OpenSSF Scorecard](https://github.com/ossf/scorecard), so you'll need to [install it](https://github.com/ossf/scorecard#installation) before running `clomonitor-linter` locally.
 Both CLOMonitor and [OpenSSF Scorecard](https://github.com/ossf/scorecard) use the Github GraphQL API for some checks, which requires authentication.
 A Github token (with `public_repo` scope) **must** be provided via the `GITHUB_TOKEN` environment variable to authenticate those requests.